 What does Bankruptcy do?

-Chapter 7 bankruptcy can eliminate debt obligations by using assets to repay what can be repaid and wiping the slate clean.
+Chapter 7 bankruptcy can eliminate debt obligations by using assets to repay what can be repaid and wiping your financial slate clean.

 Chapter 13 bankruptcy allows the debtor to reorganize debt and create a more realistic and manageable repayment plan without getting further behind or being harassed by creditors.